hawkinsw/CPPTimes/arrays-and-vectors.md

 In the old and the new applications, gathering the curve value is the same -- no need to change any of the existing code!

 Once we have the value of the curve from the professor, we need to adjust the value of the students' scores.
-In V1 of the program we adjusted those values one at a time:
+In our prelease version of the program we adjusted those values one at a time:

 ```C++
   grade1 += curve;